Aïssatou Tounkara: Senior

 In 2017, she was part of the squad that represented France at the UEFA Women's Euro 2017.
 She also featured for France at the 2022 UEFA Women's Euro where France reached the semi-finals after being eliminated by Germany.

+On 7 July 2023, Tounkara replaced the injured Amandine Henry in France's squad for the 2023 FIFA Women's World Cup.

 Personal life

 Born in France, Tounkara is of Gambian descent.